stoeckley/Eat-Static/README.md

 ##### General tidbits

 * Remember, all the functions created with this library take a single argument, a map, and the parameters are named.
-The **c** macro helps make this idiomatic.
+The ```c``` tool helps make this idiomatic.
 The benefits are huge, but it might take a bit to remember this as you start using the library.
 * Remember, these are run-time checks, not static compilation checks.
 We like the dynamic nature of Clojure and have no intention of interfering with that.
 Reach for this run-time safety when you need it.

 ##### Default and optional values